seamplex/feenox/doc/reference-va.md

 The default value is one, meaning only one static step.

-#  `step_outer`

-Indicates the current step number of the iterative outer calculation (parametric, optimization or fit).

 #  `step_static`

 Indicates the current step number of the iterative static calculation.